-Hypersensitivity reaction to Aspergillus fumigatus mold that has colonized bronchi of patients with asthma or cystic fibrosis.
+Allergic bronchopulmonary aspergillosis is a hypersensitivity reaction to bronchial colonization by Aspergillus fumigatus mold, typically affecting patients with asthma or cystic fibrosis.

 Presents as asthma complicated by bronchial obstruction, fever, malaise, expectoration of brownish mucus plugs, peripheral blood eosinophilia, and hemoptysis.

-Treatment involves environmental control measures, corticosteroids, and itraconazole.
+Treatment involves environmental control measures, corticosteroids, and azole antifungals.

 Early detection and treatment can prevent the development of bronchiectasis or pulmonary fibrosis that otherwise occurs in the later stages of the disease.

 Allergic bronchopulmonary aspergillosis (ABPA) is a hypersensitivity reaction to mold that occurs when bronchi become colonized by Aspergillus fumigatus in an otherwise immunocompetent person.
 Patients usually have a prior diagnosis of atopy, asthma, or cystic fibrosis.
 Exposure of an atopic person to fungal elements results in the formation of IgE and IgG antibodies.
 Typically, the patient presents with bronchial obstruction, airway inflammation, and mucoid impaction that can lead to bronchiectasis, fibrosis, and respiratory compromise.

 History and exam